The space of traces in symmetric monoidal infinity categories: Introduction

+where the horizontal maps are equivalences.
+Moreover, the vertical maps identify the sets in the bottom layer as the set of connected components of the top layer: $\eTTo \cong \pi_0 \eTTi$ and $\TTo \cong \pi_0 \TTi$. \end{theorem}

+\begin{warning} The reader should be warned that in identifying $\eTTi$ we use the \emph{cobordism hypothesis with singularities}, which was sketched in \cite{LurCH}, but a full proof of which has not yet appeared in the literature.
+We will therefore be treating it as a conjecture and all our statements about $\eTTi$ are dependent on this conjecture.
+Note, however, that the analogous statements about the space of \emph{restricted} tracelike transformations $\TTi$ only use the standard cobordism hypothesis in dimension $1$, which has been proved in detail.
+(See \cite{LurCH} and \cite{Har12}.) \end{warning}

+Of particular interest is the homotopy-type of the moduli space of those $\infty$-categorical tracelike transformations that recover the classical trace on homotopy categories.
+In their work on the derived Chern-character \cite{TV15} To\"en and Vezzosi show that for restricted tracelike transformations the space is contractible and that therefore there is an essentially unique $\infty$-categorical generalisation of the trace when applied to automorphisms.

+In theorem \ref{thm:As} we use methods similar to theirs to compute the full homotopy-type of $\pTTi$.
+Their result can now be read off by considering the fibre of $\TTi \to \TTo$ over the classical trace.
+Since we study $\eTTi$ as well we can now generalise their result, removing the artificial restriction to automorphisms. \begin{corA}[{Generalising \cite[Théorème 3.18]{TV15}, \ref{cor:Bp}}] The space of (restricted) $\infty$-categorical tracelike transformations that act as the $1$-categorical trace $\Tr$ on homotopy categories is contractible. \end{corA}

-As a consequence the trace $\Tr = \gT^{1}$ admits an essentially unique lift to the world of \icats: \begin{theorem}[{\cite[Théorème 3.18]{TV15},\ref{thm:Bp}}] The space of $\infty$-categorical tracelike transformations whose value on the category of complex vector spaces agrees with the trace from linear algebra is contractible. \end{theorem}
+Using our knowledge of the structure of $\pi_0\eTTi$ it is in fact not hard to see that to uniquely characterise the $\infty$-categorical trace we only need to specify its behaviour on the category of vector spaces. \begin{corA}[\ref{cor:Cp}] Any $\infty$-categorical tracelike transformation whose value on the category of complex vector spaces agrees with the trace from linear algebra is canonically equivalent to the $\infty$-categorical trace. \end{corA}